Skip to content

 image of an insulation contractor removing asbestos insulation

-Why all the fuss about knowing what insulation is installed in your home, you ask?
-This is because asbestos for insulation has been outlawed in many countries, including in the USA due to health and safety concerns.
+If you’re wondering why all the fuss about knowing what insulation is installed in your home, asbestos insulation has been outlawed in many countries, including the USA, due to health and safety concerns.
 Studies show that exposure to asbestos particles can lead to serious health consequences like asbestosis and lung cancer.

-As a result, asbestos use was banned in the US in 1989 although uses for the material prior to the ban were allowed.
+As a result, asbestos use was banned in the US in 1989, although use of the material before the ban was allowed.
 This means that homes fitted with asbestos insulation are probably still standing today, although their numbers are quickly dwindling.
-This article discusses cellulose vs asbestos insulation and how you can tell a difference.
+This article from Ascend Construction discusses cellulose vs asbestos insulation and how you can distinguish between them.

-Explore Our Insulation Services Call To Schedule A Free In-Home Estimate
+Explore Our Insulation Services Call To Schedule A Free, In-Home Consultation

 Cellulose Vs Asbestos Insulation: How Are They Different?